robinweser/fela/docs/guides/UsageWithReact.md

 ```

 ## Presentational Components from Fela Rules
 An even more convenient way to create your presentational components is from Fela rules directly. react-fela ships with the [`createComponent`](https://github.com/rofrischmann/react-fela/blob/master/docs/createComponent.md) method which helps to achieve that.<br> It takes a single Fela rule and optionally a base component type.
-It pipes all `props` to the underlying DOM element directly.

 ### Example
 ```javascript